MatthewAlner/alfred-to-snippets-lab/README.md

 # Alfred to SnippetsLab️

-The idea here is to create a script to convers `Alfred's` JSON snippet format into the compatible import format for `SnippetLab`
+The idea here is to create a script to converts `Alfred's` JSON snippet format into the [import format](https://www.renfei.org/snippets-lab/manual/mac/tips-and-tricks/json-import.html) for `SnippetLab`.

 ## Warning / Disclaimer